DaveyJH/DaveyJH/README.md

 These are a little lower than I would like at the moment; a lot of my current occupational activities are carried out away from GitHub.
-I still work with code every day (I might take the occasional Sunday off! 😛)
+I still work with code every day (I might take the occasional Sunday off! 😛) and a lot of contributions are to private repositories and not represented here.

 ![DaveyJH's GitHub stats](https://github-readme-stats.vercel.app/api?username=DaveyJH&show_icons=true&theme=radical)